sillyhatday/IV-6-4000-logic-clock/readme.md

 ## Troubleshooting

+### There are some digits brighter than others

+That's soviet build quality for you.
+They are not exactly build with care and precision.
+They couldn't even get the datasheets right.
+To minimise this, swap the cathode resistor for that display with a higher one.
+The value in the schematic is the minimum value to not cause damage, with a little head room.
+My suggestion is that if a digit is only a little brighter, leave it alone.
+If it is noticeibly brighter, try an 8R2 resistor in place of the 6R8.
+If it is a lot brighter, try a 10R or 12R in place of the 6R8 resistor.
+Going much higher could cause long term damage due to the cathode not being hot enough, causing sputter.

+### Some digits are much dimmer than others

+That's soviet build quality for you.
+They are not exactly build with care and precision.
+They couldn't even get the datasheets right.
+There isn't a lot to be done about this.
+It could well be that the tubes have begun letting air in or they were always like that.
+You can try changing the cathode resistor from 6R8 to 4R7.
+This didn't make much difference for me, the glow from the cathode gets brighter and any phosphour brightness increase is distracted from the red glow.
+Going to a 2R2 resistor just turns it into a bulb.

 ### Digits skipping when setting time

 The quality of the buttons used make a difference here.
 Some will bounce more than others, that is what is causing the digits to skip.
 Try either a larger capacitor near it or swap the switch in hopes it will not bounce so much.
 You can sometimes see each digit as it bounces through them.